Skip to content

 command -v timoni >/dev/null && . <(timoni completion zsh) && compdef _timoni timoni

-or write a cached file in one of the completion directories in your ${fpath}:
+Alternatively, install the completion script into one of the directories in your ${fpath}:

 echo "${fpath// /\n}" | grep -i completion